somebloke1/chroma_mcp_server/docs/refactoring/local_rag_pipeline_plan_v4.md

 - [X] Unit tests for validation schemas (RuntimeErrorEvidence, CodeQualityEvidence, TestTransitionEvidence)
 - [X] Unit tests for validation scoring system
 - [X] Tests for parsing and processing test results
+- [X] Unit tests for TestWorkflowManager with comprehensive coverage for setup, failure capture, and transitions
+- [X] Unit tests for CLI integration of test workflow commands
+- [X] Create comprehensive documentation for the automated test workflow in `docs/usage/automated_test_workflow.md`
+- [X] Update `.cursorrules` to include `--auto-capture-workflow` flag guidance
+- [X] Update all relevant documentation to include links to the automated test workflow documentation
 - [ ] **Next Steps:** Integration tests for the complete validation pipeline

 *Next Immediate Tasks:*